Jason Aldean: 1998–2004: Career beginnings

-After high school, with his father's help, Aldean and his band performed at clubs and festivals around the Southeast.
+After high school, with his father's money, Aldean and his band performed at clubs and festivals around the Southeast.
 With Justin Weaver (one of the band's members), Aldean began writing and recording original songs.
 In 1998, he performed songs from his first album at a showcase staged by Atlanta nightclub The Buckboard.
 He was approached by Michael Knox, then of the Warner-Chappell song-publishing company.
-After signing with Warner-Chappell, Aldean moved to Nashville on November 1, 1998, at the age of 21.

-Aldean was offered a recording contract but was subsequently dropped.
-He signed with another label but again was dropped in 2000 after his label postponed his recording sessions repeatedly.
-Various showcases failed to bring him a contract.
-The last straw was an attempt at the Wildhorse Saloon where the promised label talent scouts never showed up.
-Frustrated and discouraged with his struggling career, Aldean gave himself six months before planning to leave Nashville and return home to Georgia.
-Then five weeks later, he was offered a deal from Broken Bow Records in Nashville.
-Shortly after the release of his self-titled debut album, Aldean picked up his new (and current) agent Kevin Neal.
-While recording Relentless, Aldean moved to Clarence Spalding and Spalding Entertainment for management.

 2005–2008: Jason Aldean and Relentless

 Aldean's debut single, "Hicktown", was released in early 2005.
 It served as the lead-off to his self-titled debut album and reached number 10 on the US Billboard Hot Country Songs chart.
 The album contained his first number one hit with "Why".
 This album contained the number 4 hit "Amarillo Sky", which had previously been a non-charting single in 2002 for McBride & the Ride.
 The song earned a 2006 ACM nomination for Song of the Year and Video of the Year.
 Aldean earned the title "Top New Male Vocalist" at the 2006 ACM Awards.
 Over 1,000,000 copies of the album were sold in the United States and it was certified platinum by the RIAA in 2007.